Barth0l0m3w/Project-Innovation/README.md

 As one of the engineers on the project, my main focus was on the gameplay aspect.
 I designed and implemented multiple mini-games, ensuring that all the art assets were adequately integrated into the game.
 Additionally, I created a camera rig system that allowed players to pan between different cameras and explore their environment.

 One of the aspects I am particularly proud of is the integration of mobile device functions into the game.
-We used the gyroscope functionality to angle the lock for the pick-locking mini-game.
+We used the gyroscope functionality to angle the lock for the Lock_picking mini-game.
 The microphone was used to detect the player blowing on the dust-covered posters to unlock clues.
 Lastly, the touchscreen functionality enabled players to navigate through various rooms.

 ![Screenshot 2023-07-01 123721](https://github.com/Barth0l0m3w/Project-Innovation/assets/94447171/95ce0d1f-970d-44eb-ac1e-307a269a713f)